guettli/python-tips/README.md

 # Tracing

 [Eliot](https://github.com/itamarst/eliot) is a loggin/tracing tool which shows you the call tree.
+It is not an config-free solution.
+You need to modify your code for creating tracing-events.

 # Related